MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/index.md

 |UI             |GET         |/                      |Yes   |No             |No             |
 |UI             |GET         |/{dbname}              |Yes   |No             |No             |

-Where *Action* represents a group of related activities.
+Where *Action* represents a group of related activities

 * The Query action sends a query to the service and gets back the results of the query.
 * The Management action sends a control command to the service and gets back